 Three native seed bed trials (50 m2) of manuka were established using manuka slash in 2009.
 This was expanded in the following year to two field sized areas (top to bottom of the batter) of 30 x 15m.
 This technique has proven very successful and manuka has spread from these plots along the west wall.
-Other natives established have been pohutukawa trees (50) along the south cutback, and 80 (10 plots of 8 species) of various plants including native broom, flax, pittosporum, hebe, akeake, and toetoe.
-These are assessed for establishment success.
+Other natives established have been 50 pōhutukawa trees along the south cutback, and 80 (10 plots of 8 species) various plants including native broom, flax, pittosporum, hebe, akeake, and toetoe.
+These have, in the past, been assessed for establishment success.
+Monitoring of these trials to inform future pit wall revegetation will recommence during 2022-23.